geraintpalmer/SAS-R/LabSheets/Week_02.md

         def printhello():
             print "Hello"

-    The name of the function is `PrintHello` and `def` is the python syntax used to define it.
+    The name of the function is `PrintHello` and `def` is the Python syntax used to define it.
 When we run the above two lines of code, nothing is output.
 To call the function we simply write:

         printhello()